Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 1. authenticate the external services used by the package;
 2. inspect or modify the runtime configuration if necessary; and
-3. run `extract` with the required dam location, date range, and SWOT observation source.
+3. run "extract" with the required dam location, date range, and SWOT observation source.

 LakeSP and PIXC are independent observation sources.
 The source must be selected explicitly for each extraction.